-In the African region, elephants are native to 37 countries5.
-Loxodonta Africana or African elephants range across West Africa, Central Africa, and Southern Africa.
+In the African region, elephants are native to 37 countries4.
+Loxodonta Africana, or African elephants, range across West Africa, Central Africa, and Southern Africa.
 African savanna elephants spread across sub-Saharan Africa.

-Asian elephants are native to the Southeast Asia and India regions2.
+Asian elephants are native to Southeast Asia and India regions.
 Historical accounts reveal that Asian elephants or Elephas Maximus roamed across a range of 9 million square kilometers through a large part of Asia.
-Currently, only 5 percent of their historical range is available to elephants in Asia6 at just 500,000 square kilometers.
+Currently, only 5 percent of their historical range is available to elephants in Asia5 at just 500,000 square kilometers.

 Generally, elephants will inhabit areas that have abundant vegetation and water.
 For Asian elephants, home can be anywhere in the tropical forests, including grasslands, scrub forests, moist deciduous forests, and tropical evergreen forests.
 Typically, elephants live in areas with sea-level elevation around 3,000 meters above sea level.
 But elephants in the Himalayan Mountains will sometimes move higher up in hot weather for cooler temperatures.

 We find African elephants in savannas, grasslands, rain forests, woodlands, swamps, scrub forests, and highlands.
-Although not as common as other habitat choices, elephants also live in deserts and near beaches4.
+Although not as common as other habitat choices, elephants also live in deserts and near beaches3.

-The African elephant and the Asian elephant are the only two species of elephants still existing.
+The Asian and African elephants are the only two species of elephant still existing.
 African elephants are slightly bigger than their Asian cousins.
 They have somewhat bigger ears which is often the easiest way to differentiate between the two species at a glance.
-Furthermore, people note the shape of the Asian elephant's ears to look a bit like the map of India.
+Furthermore, people note the shape of the Asian elephant's ears looks a bit like the map of India.